superblk/terve/README.md

 ## Setup

 1. [Download](https://github.com/superblk/terve/releases/latest) terve for your platform, check file integrity, and install the binary somewhere in your `PATH`, e.g. `/usr/local/bin/terve`
-    - On Linux/macOS, file integrity can be checked, in the directory where you downloaded the binary and `SHA256SUMS`, like so:
+    - On Linux/macOS, file integrity can be checked in the directory where you downloaded the binary and `SHA256SUMS`, like so:

            $ ls
            SHA256SUMS terve_linux_amd64